madhushiillesinghe/FruitShop_JavaEE/README.md

 ## Introduction

 The Fruit Shop POS (Point of Sale) System is a comprehensive solution designed to streamline the operations of a fruit shop.
-This project leverages the power of modern web technologies to provide a user-friendly interface and robust backend support.
+This project leverages the power of modern web technologies to provide a user-friendly interface, robust backend support, and efficient data management.

 ### Technologies Used

 - **Backend:** Java EE
 - **Frontend:** HTML, CSS, JavaScript
+- **Database:** MySQL
 - **Communication:** AJAX

 ### Project Overview

 This POS system enables efficient management of sales, inventory, and customer transactions in a fruit shop setting.
 The frontend, built with HTML, CSS, and JavaScript, offers an intuitive and responsive user interface.
-The backend, powered by Java EE, ensures reliable data processing and storage.
-AJAX is utilized to facilitate seamless asynchronous communication between the frontend and backend, enhancing the user experience by enabling real-time updates without needing to reload the page.
+The backend, powered by Java EE, ensures reliable data processing and business logic execution.
+MySQL is utilized as the database to store and manage the system's data, ensuring data integrity and consistency.
+AJAX is employed to facilitate seamless asynchronous communication between the frontend and backend, allowing for real-time updates without the need to reload the page.

 ### Features

 - **Sales Management:** Process transactions quickly and accurately.
 - **Inventory Tracking:** Monitor stock levels and manage product information.
 - **Customer Management:** Maintain customer records and purchase history.
+- **Database Integration:** Use MySQL for efficient and reliable data storage and retrieval.
 - **Real-Time Updates:** Utilize AJAX for efficient, real-time data communication.

-This project demonstrates a cohesive integration of frontend and backend technologies to create a functional and efficient POS system tailored for a fruit shop.
+This project demonstrates a cohesive integration of frontend and backend technologies, along with robust database management, to create a functional and efficient POS system tailored for a fruit shop.

 ## API Documentation